heatherrichardson300/Project_1_Inflation/Jeremy_work/README.md

-Has the Global Inflation Rate of the Past few decades Correlate to Renewable Energy Production?
+Does the Global Inflation Rate of the Past few decades Correlate to Renewable Energy Production?

 General Analysis:
 Looking for trends - spikes, acceleration/deceleration, deflation, as well as general summary statistics on a macrolevel.

 ------------------------------------------------------------------------------------------------
 1.How have global energy prices shifted over the past few decades in relation to inflation rates?
 Breakdown: